ncotti/makefile-tutorial/README.md

 # Makefile Tutorial

-The Makefile in this repository serves as a template for any project built with C and Assembly in mind.
-Simply copy and paste the Makefile in the root of your project, and modify the variables in the section `User modifiable variables`.
+Makefile template for C and Assembly projects.
+Simply copy and paste the Makefile in your project, and modify the variables in the section `User modifiable variables` inside the file.
 You may also modify the targets under the `User targets` section or create new ones for further customization.

 Capabilities: